 Advises the recipient that they will be referred to a WFSSS for a First Steps Assessment.

-Refers the recipient to @SSQ for the PWA recipient to be seen by a WorkFirst Social Service Specialist.
+Refers the recipient to @SSQ for the PWA recipient to be seen by a WFSSS.

 Completes the 14-084 referral form in Barcode adding that PWA application is finalized to be seen by a WFSSS.